Online Engineering Schools in Louisiana

 Louisiana Christian University – Bachelor of Applied Science degree in Computer Science

 Louisiana Christian University offers an online bachelor of applied science (BAS) program with a concentration in computer science that allows students to apply their technical education credits earned towards a bachelor’s degree.
 Students with an associate or a technology degree with a cumulative GPA of 2.0 are eligible to apply.
-Students are allowed to transfer up to 60 credits of coursework.
+Students may transfer up to 60 credits of coursework.

 The curriculum includes courses introduction to programming; structured programming; database management systems; data structures; software engineering; computer architecture; operating systems; algorithms; and applied networking.